Patching for \'etale algebras and the period-index problem for higher degree Galois cohomology groups over Hensel semi-global fields: A local-global principle with respect to patches

 \subsection{A local-global principle with respect to patches}

-Let notation be as in Section~\ref{patching}.
-By functoriality of Galois cohomology, we obtain a commutative diagram for $n \leq 1$ if $G$ is nonabelian and $n \geq 0$ if $G$ is abelian.
-To study the local-global principle over $F$, we compare it to that over $\widehat{F}$.
+Let notation be as in Section~\ref{subsec:patching}.
+To study the local-global principle over~$F$, we compare it to that over~$\widehat{F}$.

 \begin{theorem} Let notation be as in the beginning of this section.
 The natural map has trivial kernel when has trivial kernel.
-Here $n = 1$ if $G$ is non-abelain and $n > 1$ when $G$ is abelian.
-In particular, has trivial kernel for $n > 1$ when either of the following holds: \begin{enumerate} \item $r = n - 1$ and $m$ is not divisible by the characteristic of the residue field $k$. \item $m$ is not divisible by the characteristic of the residue field $k$ and $[F(\mu_m): F]$ is prime to $m$; this is satisfied when $m$ is prime or $F$ contains a primitive $m$-th root of unity. \end{enumerate} \end{theorem} \begin{proof} The first claim follows from the discussion at the beginning of this section and Proposition~\ref{hensel_inj}.
+Here~$n = 1$ if~$G$ is non-abelian and~$n \geq 1$ when~$G$ is abelian.
+In particular, has trivial kernel for~$n > 1$ when either of the following holds: \begin{enumerate} \item~$r = n - 1$ and~$m$ is not divisible by the characteristic of the residue field~$k$. \item~$m$ is not divisible by the characteristic of the residue field~$k$ and~$[F(\mu_m): F]$ is prime to~$m$; this is satisfied when~$m$ is prime or~$F$ contains a primitive~$m$-th root of unity. \end{enumerate} \end{theorem} \begin{proof} By functoriality of Galois cohomology, we obtain a commutative diagram for~$n = 0, 1$ if~$G$ is nonabelian and any~$n \geq 0$ if~$G$ is abelian.
+The first claim follows from diagram chasing and Proposition~\ref{hensel_inj}.
 The second claim holds by \cite[Theorem 3.1.5, Corollary 3.1.6]{HHK14}. \end{proof}

-Note that we do not know what to expect if the local-global principle over $\widehat{F}$ does not hold.
+Note that we do not know what to expect if the local-global principle over~$\widehat{F}$ does not hold.